 Merged merger with next door Squaw Valley, Alpine Meadows has been getting some alpine love (okay $$) and now has a new mile-long terrain park -The Firing Line with some of the biggest jumps in Lake Tahoe if your kids are up for that.
 The two resorts are now called Squaw Alpine.
-A new 8-passenger gondola will connect the two adjacent ski resorts soon for 6,000 acres of skiing and riding.
+A new 8-passenger base to base gondola will connect the two adjacent ski resorts soon for 6,000 acres of skiing and riding.

 Alpine holds onto its charm and authentic vibe, even with the moutnain merge with world famous Squaw (who hosted an Olympics).
 Check out Alpine’s mid mountain Chalet – a great spot for lunch a warm up of homemade lunch, or a place to sit and soak up the California sunshine on the huge outdoor deck.

 Alpine Meadows is on the same ticket as Squaw Valley, a free shuttle transfers skiers and riders back and forth.
 Look for more improvements to Alpine Meadows, including a Squaw to Alpine transport gondola, the California Express, part of a resort renaissance with a total of $70 million to be invested here and at Squaw Valley.

 Alpine Meadows Stats: